The topic of discussion at a recent small business gathering was “What’s new in your marketing plan for 2016?”

 Perhaps if an entrepreneur develops a new platform that combines some of what I’m already doing, I’ll consider making some changes.
 In the meantime it’s status quo for me.

-I was surprised to find many attendees excited about focusing on Facebook as a marketing strategy in 2016.
+I was surprised to find many attendees excited about focusing on Facebook marketing as a strategy.
 Seems the “social media marketing” message is finally getting through, albeit in a clouded fashion.

 I bit my tongue for as long as I could, then I said:

 “Facebook is not a marketing strategy.
 If that’s all you’ve got, save yourself some time and aggravation and focus elsewhere.”

 It was not a popular thing to say, but I’m sticking to my guns.
 Here’s why:

 According to their own statistics from April 2012, the organic reach of business page posts on Facebook is only about 16 percent of followers, on average (2019 update: it’s now at about 6%, since the 2018 algorithm change).
 Apparently that number has changed quite a bit in the past three years.
 A study reported in AdWeek in April of this year (2015) states that in March 2015 the average post reach on Facebook was just 2.6 percent.
 Of the 2.6 percent, about 12 percent of those reached were engaged (commented or liked the post).